elindsey/elindsey.github.io/_posts/2020-05-10-network-programming-self-study.md

 title: "Network Programming Self-Study"
 ---

-Lately I've been getting more questions about how to start out in network programming: what books to read, what projects to try, and how to make a career of it.
+Lately I've been getting more questions about how to start out in network programming: what books to read, what projects to do, and how to make a career of it.

-Expertise is a funny thing.
-It creeps up on you - there's no four year track that ends with a ceremony and a certificate, no one that shows up to teach you a secret handshake or give you a challenge coin.
-In fact, there isn't really an end at all.
-Things just keep changing, new becomes old, then often old becomes new all over again.
-The only real difference is that it gets easier to contextualize and understand something new, and a lot of new things no longer seem novel.

-It's been ten years, a couple of FAANGs and a startup, working from layers 3 to 7 on CDNs, DNS, and protocol stacks.
-If you name a piece of software that runs in an edge network, I've probably worked on one (or three) versions of it at this point.
+I've been in this space ten years now, working across layers 3 to 7 on CDNs, DNS, and protocol stacks at a couple of FAANGs and a startup.
+If you name a piece of software that runs in an edge network, I've probably seen one (or three) versions of it.

 Advice is tricky.
 It's easy to turn things I learned into Things Everyone Should Learn.
 It's also easy to fit an inaccurate narrative to a path, to recast something as a logical progression when it was really blind stumbling around.
-I could spin a yarn about how networking was the first thing I did with computers, how I did a CCNA in high-school and then something something destiny.
+I could spin a yarn about how networking was the first thing I did with computers, how I did a CCNA in high-school and something something destiny.
 But I could also tell the story of how I did that CCNA primarily to get out of taking PE, and how I found my college networking class so tedious that I dropped it in the first week and never tried again (for some inexplicable reason it was an optional elective at my university).

-I'll try to avoid all that.
-I'll offer exactly one piece of advice (because I can't entirely resist), and a handful of books that I've found useful and interesting (because too many are not both).
+I'll avoid all that - I don't think my exact career path is all that interesting.
+But I'll offer exactly one piece of advice (because I can't entirely resist), and a handful of books that I've found useful and interesting (because too many are not both).
 If the advice doesn't resonate, ignore it.
 If a book seems boring, skip it.

 ### General Advice